Hawaii (TV series)

-Hawaii is an American police procedural crime drama television series produced and distributed by NBC Universal Television for the NBC television network.
+Hawaii is an American police procedural crime drama television series produced and distributed by NBC Universal Television for NBC.
 Originally titled Pearl City, this police drama was produced with the series Hawaii Five-O in mind, and debuted on September 1 and aired through October 6, 2004.
 Written by Executive Producer Jeff Eastin, the series revolves around a fictional elite crime unit of the Honolulu Police Department headed by veteran detective and local legend Sean Harrison (Michael Biehn) and John Declan (Sharif Atkins), a former Chicago Police Department detective transferred to Hawaii for his talents.

 The series was written by Jeff Eastin, Chris Black, Reid Steiner, Wendy West, Eric Haywood, and Travis Romero.

 The series was canceled in October 2004 and though eight episodes were filmed, only seven were aired.